 Because I’m a funny author who takes boring and impenetrable topics and makes them entertaining.
 Pick up any book on privacy and your data, and then pick up my privacy book.

-So why book me?
-Don’t let the poor quality video footage fool you (that’s totally my fault, no one else’s), since 2012 I’ve traveled all over the world and received standing ovations and spoke in front of standing room only crowds.
+Since 2012 I’ve traveled all over the world, received standing ovations, and spoke in front of crowds of all sizes.
 Everyone leaves feeling happy, entertained, and more knowledgeable than they were before about the Internet, the ramifications of where our obsession with technology is taking us, and how to promote yourself (or your business/organization) in a world populated by irrational people and robots.